nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Terms

- 1. Start a tutorial page that shows how to use Lean in Lurch in this very simple way.
-Write it as if it is just the first page in a many-page tutorial, and this is the first step for a Lean expert to begin using a nicer UI.
-Be sure to create an example document and include either its HTML or a screenshot in the tutorial page.

 ## Commands

  1. Give term groups an optional command attribute, as follows.